linode/manager/CONTRIBUTING.md

 python generate_changelog.py v0.52.0 2019-09-17 origin
 ```

 This script does a git log diff of manager/master...HEAD, printing only the commit subject.
-Strips any reference to a JIRA ticket, and disregards any testing or automation ticket, and updates the CHANGELOG.md Added, Breaking, Fixed, Change based on keywords in the commit subject.
+Strip any reference to a JIRA ticket, and disregards any testing or automation ticket, and updates the CHANGELOG.md Added, Breaking, Fixed, Change based on keywords in the commit subject.

 ## Other Things